bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-137">137.
 Count the Letters in a String (case-insensitive)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The countLetters function calculates the count of each letter in a given string, considering both uppercase and lowercase versions as the same letter.
+<p>The countLetters function calculates the count of each letter in a given
+string, considering both uppercase and lowercase versions as the same letter.</p>
 <pre>
 const countLetters = (str) => {
 const letters = str.toLowerCase().match(/&lbrack;a-z&rbrack;/g);